-The deductions made should be regularised as there is a difference of more than 10 points in the percentages = 50% - 30% = 20%.
+The deductions made should be regularised as there is a difference of more than 10 percentage points:(50% - 30%) = 20%

-168 euros preceded by a minus sign, i.e. a smaller deduction that represents a supplementary income, shall be entered in the box "Regularisation of capital goods" of the tax return form.
+Therefore, the amount of 168 euros preceded by a minus sign should be entered in the box "Regularisation of investment goods" of the tax return form, i.e. a smaller deduction that represents supplementary income.